Candlewick (character): Adaptations

 In the stop-motion animated Netflix film Pinocchio, Candlewick is voiced by Finn Wolfhard.
 This version takes place in Fascist Italy.
 Candlewick is presented as the son of a village’s strict Podestà, who is the film's counterpart to The Coachman.

 In this version, Candlewick is desperate to please his father by being the perfect Italian model soldier.
 He is afraid of disappointing his father, who perceives him as weak, giving him the cruel nickname "Candlewick" because he is small and scrawny.
 When Candlewick first meets Pinocchio, he bullies him while his father, who is initially skeptical of the puppet, quickly begins to view him as the perfect soldier upon the discovery that he cannot die.

 Later, Candlewick is brought to a training camp, along with Pinocchio, by the Podestà, who runs the camp.
 Candlewick and Pinocchio strike up a friendship and share their feelings with each other.
 After a training game of capture the flag ends in a draw, the Podestà orders Candlewick to shoot Pinocchio dead to prove his worth as a soldier.

 At that moment, the camp is bombed by Allied aircraft.
 Inspired by his friendship with Pinocchio, Candlewick finally stands up to his father, saying that he'll never be the son he wanted him to be.
 The Podestà is infuriated by Candlewick's insubordination, but becomes entangled in netting and is killed by a bomb.

 After the camp is destroyed, Candlewick, who survives the attack, goes in search of Pinocchio.
 His ultimate fate is left unresolved at the end of the film.

+In the sixteenth season of Dimension 20 (Neverafter), the Intrepid Heroes encounter a grown up Candlewick, still dressed in a too small boy's sailor outfit and gone mad.